Algebraization for zero-cycles and the $p$-adic cycle class map: Introduction

 We will show the following proposition: \begin{proposition} Let $W(k)$ be the Witt ring of a finite field $k$ of characteristic $p$ and $p>d$.
 Let $X$ be smooth and projective over $W(k)$.
 Then for all $j\geq d$ the map

 is an isomorphism of pro-abelian groups.
 Here we consider $H^{d+j}_{\mathrm{\et}}(X_1,\mathcal{S}_r(j))$ as a constant pro-system. \end{proposition}

-In sum we establish, making use of the above result on the Gersten conjecture, the following commutative diagram analogous to diagram (\ref{diagrammintroduction}) for $X$ smooth over $A=W(k)$ for a finite field $k$ of characteristic $p$, $j\geq 0$ and $p>d+j+1$:
+In sum we establish, making use of the above result on the Gersten conjecture, the following commutative diagram analogous to diagram (\ref{diagrammintroduction}) for $X$ smooth over $A=W(k)$ for a finite field $k$ of characteristic $p$, $j\geq 0$ and $p>d+j+1$ (see Proposition/Definition \ref{diagrammintroduction2proof}):

 \begin{notat*} Unless otherwise specified, all cohomology groups are taken over the Zariski topology. \end{notat*} \paragraph{\textit{ Acknowledgement}.} I would like to heartily thank my supervisor Moritz Kerz for fruitful discussions leading to the results of this article.